-The notion of the “unwilling or unable state“ has recently lived through a renaissance in international law and international relations discourse.
+The notion of the “unwilling or unable state“ has recently lived through a renaissance in international legal discourse.
 This revival has been initiated by the increasing significance of threats stemming from non-state actors acting from the territory of states that fail to prevent their terrorist endeavors.
 This term is however by no means a novelty.
-It has been a paradigm of US foreign policy for a long time and numerous other states have appropriated it rising to the challenge of terrorist attacks.
+It has been a paradigm of US foreign policy for a long time and some other states have appropriated it rising to the challenge of terrorist attacks.
 Beyond the context of self-defense it has been utilized as an argumentative pattern to justify multilateral operations without UN mandate within states which fail to prevent grave human rights violations within their territory.
 In contrast to the frequent employment of this conception stands its poor incorporation into written legal sources.
-The only international treaty using the exact wording “unwilling or unable” with regard to states is the Rome Statute of the International Criminal Court (Art.
-17; 37 ILM (1998), 999).
-A similar terminology is echoed in Art.
-1 (A) (2) of the 1951 Convention Relating to the Status of Refugees (189 UNTS 137).
-Beyond that it is merely found in soft law documents addressing questions of the so-called “Responsibility to Protect” (R2P).
+The only international treaty using the exact wording “unwilling or unable” with regard to states is the Rome Statute of the International Criminal Court.
+A similar terminology is echoed in the 1951 Refugee Convention.
+Beyond that it is merely found in soft law documents addressing questions of the so-called “Responsibility to Protect”.

 Jörn Axel Kämmerer, Anne Peters

 Ole Bäßmann, Fabian Eichberger, Anna Kampfmann, Eva Rom (student assistants)